Mercy-Corp/Locust-Covid19/README.md

 data holds the location of the input bucket (landing) and output bucket (reporting) on s3

-module is the python module that will be executed, valid module names are location, shapefile, production, population, measure, demand, cropland and forageland
+module is the python module that will be executed, valid module names are location, shapefile, production, population, measure, demand, cropland, croplandlocust, forageland and foragelandlocust

 ## Modules